msolanki11422/easyloops/backend/README.md

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.